 Start by combining equal parts of water and sugar in a small saucepan.
 Stir over medium heat until the sugar has completely dissolved.
 Bring the mixture to a boil.

-Add the cinnamon sticks, turn the heat down, place a lid on the pan and let it simmer for 5 minutes.
+Add the broken cinnamon sticks, turn the heat down, place a lid on the pan and let it simmer for 5 minutes.

 Remove the pan from the heat and let it sit for an hour or longer to allow the cinnamon flavour to infuse into the syrup.